 Ultra Singapore is part one of the biggest electronic music festival brands in the world: Ultra Music Festival.
 This festival is part of the brand’s global expansion which has now reached 20 countries worldwide and is growing steadily from one year to the next.
-This music festival phenomenon has swept the world’s electronic dance music movement by storm and is not a festival that should be skipped out on.
-Here’s the Nitty Gritty Guide to Ultra Singapore.
+This worldwide music festival phenomenon has swept the world’s electronic dance music movement by storm, their festivals uphold strict guidelines to guarantee the highest standards of production and lineup so ravers around the world can benefit from these incredible parties.
+Based on my experiences at Ultra Singapore here is The Nitty Gritty Guide to Ultra Singapore, to help you plan and prepare for your festival adventure!

 When is the next Ultra Singapore?
-June 8th and 9th 2019
+TBC 2020

 What do you hear at Ultra Singapore?
 Electronic Music